Sookie-S/QTL_analysis_pipeline/README.md

 ------------------------------------------------------------------------

 1- Make sure the input files (.out files) for parent1 and parent2 are in two separated folders, that contains "parent1" or "parent2" in their names.
 Make sure that there is only the two folders containing the .out files, the folder for parent1 and the for parent2.
+See the folder Files present here to see an example.

 ------------------------------------------------------------------------